-Currently, the 4,000-passenger Norwegian Epic is the only megaship with an exclusive enclave devoted to singles.
-“The Studios’’ include staterooms with full-size beds, all priced without the single supplement.
-Although about half the size of other ship cabins, they are attractively outfitted and offer key-card access to an inviting, two-story common lounge with a bar, plasma TV, and seating area.
+Norwegian Cruise Line was an industry pioneer in creating an exclusive enclave devoted to singles on a megaship more than a decade ago.
+“The Studios’’ included staterooms with full-size beds, all priced without a single supplement.
+About half the size of other ship cabins, they were attractively outfitted and offered key-card access to an inviting, two-story common lounge with a bar, plasma TV, and seating area.

 The studio cabins attracted a wide variety of solo travelers of all ages, including friends traveling together who still wanted their own private space.
 According to Travel Weekly’s Zelinski, NCL currently has 642 studio cabins across nine of its 19 ships.